Want to get a beautiful home makeover of your own?Let’s talk

 Turn an L-shape into a U-shape kitchen

-With an open-plan, you are usually looking at an L-shape kitchen.
-If you have enough space in the layout, you could craft a fairly sizable eating area by creating a U-shaped modular kitchen that is still open.
+With an open-plan, you are usually looking at an L shape modular kitchen design If you have enough space in the layout, you could craft a fairly sizable eating area by creating a U-shaped modular kitchen that is still open.
 This extra ‘arm’ would also give you a whole length of extra storage

 Tip: For ease, use that storage for crockery and cutlery that you use on a daily basis.
 You could also store your breakfast pantry here or use it as a coffee or tea station.